-Teaching & Learning
+Teaching and Learning

+First and foremost, our collective mission at SJSU is to serve our remarkably diverse student body, supporting them as they strive to realize their educational potential.
 The topics in this strand are arranged to reflect steps in the process of planning and assessing a wide array of programmatic and course-specific student-centered learning experiences.
 Please visit our Calendar of Events for the coming workshops.

 The programs and opportunities listed here are intended to enable participants to gain insights about the students we serve and about how to promote their success.